Instrumenting Go database/sql with OpenTelemetry [otelsql]

 FAQ

 What's the difference between otelsql and database-specific monitoring? otelsql instruments your application's database queries at the code level, showing you which queries your application executes and their performance.
-Database-specific monitoring (like PostgreSQL receiver) monitors the database server itself - CPU usage, disk I/O, replication status, and server-level metrics.
+Database-specific monitoring (like the PostgreSQL receiver) monitors the database server itself - CPU usage, disk I/O, replication status, and server-level metrics.
+Use both for complete visibility.

 Which databases work with otelsql?
 Any database with a Go database/sql driver: PostgreSQL, MySQL, SQLite, SQL Server, Oracle, CockroachDB, TiDB, and others.
 The instrumentation is driver-agnostic.

 Does otelsql impact performance?
 The overhead is minimal - typically 1-5% for most workloads.
-Tracing is asynchronous and doesn't block query execution.
+Span creation is lightweight and export is asynchronous, so it doesn't block query execution.

 Can I use otelsql with GORM or other ORMs?
 Yes, but it's better to use ORM-specific instrumentation for better integration.
 For GORM, use otelgorm which provides integration with GORM's hooks.
 For Ent, use Ent instrumentation.